Frequently Asked Questions

 The data that we have for our products can be found in our literature or on the website.
 To find the data on the website locate the product of interest by using the search function.
 Open the product page by clicking the “product details” button next to the product code and name in the search results.
 Technical data can be found below the product details.
 Contact email@example.com if you need more information.

-Click “Contact” on the gelest01.wpengine.com homepage and select “Custom Synthesis”.
-Fill out all of the required information in the form and enter the name, C.A.S. number, or draw the desired molecule.
-Drag the arrow from left to right, and click submit.
+Click “Contact” in the menu and select “Technical Questions”.
+Fill out all of the required information in the form and enter the name or C.A.S. number.

 Hydrolytic stability can be viewed two ways.
 First, hydrolytic stability of the silanes themselves.
 The concepts can be directly related to the reactivity, hydrolysis rate and condensation rate.
 Second, hydrolytic stability of covalently bonded silanes on substrates.
 Dipodal silanes can improve the stability on substrates.